Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 4-lastlines - displays last 10 lines of /etc/passwd
 File 5-firstlines - displays first 10 lines of etc/passwd
-File 6-third_line - displays the third line of the file iacta
+File 6-third_line - displays the third line of the file iacta File 7-file - creates a file with a certain name